adavisfoy/kickstarter-analysis/README.md

 - **What can you conclude about the Outcomes based on Goals?**
      - Louise's fundraising goal of $2885 was a reasonable goal given that 73% of successful theater campaigns fell within the range of $1000 - $4999.
 The percentage of success decreases steadily until the goal reaches a range of $35,000 to $44,999.
 Interestingly, 67% of projects in this funding range succeeded in meeting their goals.
 We would need to do additional analysis to determine the underlying factors or if they were outliers.
 Projects with a goal above $45,000 are very likely to fail based on this data.
-Overall, if we follow the overall trend of successes, the probability of success decreases as the goal amount increases, which is not surprising.
+In conclusion, if we follow the overall trend of successes by drawing an imaginary line, the probability of success decreases as the goal amount increases.
+This is expected if viewed through a common sense lens.

 - **What are some limitations of this dataset?**
      - I am unsure if our sample size was adequate for making any conclusions.
 We would need to consider the population size, margin of error, confidence level, standard deviation, etc. I believe that we will be covering these topics later in the course.